timescale/docs/timescaledb/how-to-guides/ingest-data/ingest-telegraf.md

 *   Gather the connection details for [TimescaleDB][connect-timescaledb].
 *   Install Grafana or create a Grafana service on [Managed Service for TimescaleDB][grafana-mst]

-### Ingesting metrics using Telegraf plugin to TimescaleDB
+## Ingest metrics using Telegraf plugin to TimescaleDB

 <procedure>